jan-casas/vsc-compute-dash/README.md

 *Diagram 1: Conceptual diagram about the challenges and opportunities for manufacturers in the AEC industry.*

-### Software Architecture Proposal
+### Software Architecture

 The proposed architecture leverages Rhino Compute for geometry generation, Speckle for version control and data management, and a relational database for associating geometry with lifecycle data.
 The application comprises three main components:

-1. **Rhino Compute**: Generates constructive solutions by handling predefined manufactured systems.
+- **Rhino Compute**: Generates constructive solutions by handling predefined manufactured systems.
-2. **Speckle**: Acts as a data repository for storing geometry, managing IDs, variations, and providing filtering tools.
+- **Speckle**: Acts as a data repository for storing geometry, managing IDs, variations, and providing filtering tools.
-3. **Relational Database**: Associates geometry IDs with lifecycle data for efficient tracking and retrieval.
+- **Relational Database**: Associates geometry IDs with lifecycle data for efficient tracking and retrieval.

 This robust solution enhances accuracy and efficiency in managing and validating design proposals by leveraging manufacturer-provided constraints.